-The Agency will have final discretion in determining whether to award experience points to a management agent based on the prior management experience of a person or entity staffing the management agent.
+The Agency will have final discretion in determining whether to award experience points to a management agent based on the prior management experience of the owner or employee of the management agency that will be managing the project.
 The Agency will determine, on a case-by-case basis and upon detailed independent review, whether such experience credit is justified.

-The management agent listed on application must be used by the ownership entity of the development for at least two years after project completion, unless the agent is guilty of specific nonperformance of duties.
+The management agent listed on the application must be used by the ownership entity of the development for at least two years after project completion, unless the agent is guilty of specific nonperformance of duties.
 The Agency will require, prior to carryover allocation, the submission of an executed contract with at least a two-year term between the ownership entity and the management agent for management services for the project.
 Upon prior written notification to the Agency, a substitution of management agent prior to the end of the two-year period will be allowed if the replacement agent would score at least as many experience points as the agent listed in the application.